-BFA is working to change the way politics works in America, first by educating businesses about the risks of polarization, and then by mobilizing them to support popular bipartisan reforms such as ranked-choice voting, election security, nonpartisan redistricting, campaign finance transparency, and open primaries.
+BFA is uniquely positioned to advocate for structural political reform in Pennsylvania, first by educating businesses about the risks of polarization, and then by mobilizing them to support popular bipartisan reforms such as ranked-choice voting, election security, nonpartisan redistricting, campaign finance transparency, and open primaries.

-Increasing the opportunity to vote increases turnout.
-According to a U.S. Government Accountability Office report in 2016, providing more days to register to vote and no-excuse mail-in ballots increased voter participation by more than four percent.
-That translates to almost 250,000 votes in Pennsylvania.
+Offering more ways to vote increases turnout.
+According to a U.S. Government Accountability Office report in 2016, states providing more days to register to vote and no-excuse mail-in ballots saw voter participation increase by more than four percent.
+That would translate to almost 250,000 votes in Pennsylvania.

 Thanks in part to funding from the Heinz Endowments, BFA’s work in Pennsylvania will continue to address other vital election and voter participation issues.
-Our goal is to ensure our commonwealth’s civic health by engaging PA’s business community to work with other election reform groups, state legislators, and industry coalitions on nonpartisan solutions.
+Our goal is to ensure our commonwealth’s civic health by engaging PA’s business community to work toward nonpartisan solutions with other election reform groups, state legislators, and industry coalitions.

 BFA stands with Open Primaries PA, which is helping move along Senate Bill 300.
 This bill would allow the nearly 800,000 unaffiliated voters shut out of primary elections in Pennsylvania to choose a Democratic or Republican ballot.
 Open primaries make elections more competitive, reduce polarization, and increase voter turnout.